harishe182/harishe182/README.md

 <h3 align="center">Honours Computer Science Student at the University of Guelph</h3>

- 👨‍💻 All of my projects are available at my [Portfolio](https://sriharisheswarathas.netlify.app/)
+ 👨‍💻 More info is available in my [Portfolio](https://sriharisheswarathas.netlify.app/)

  📫 How to reach me **harisheswarathas@gmail.com**

- 📄 Know about my experiences [Resume](https://musical-pika-f5d62e.netlify.app/assets/Sriharish-Eswarathas-Resume.pdf)

 <h3 align="left">Connect with me:</h3>
 <p align="left">